Short stem prosthesis: Benefits, challenges, and success factors

 The careful selection of patients is crucial for the success of the short-stem prosthesis.
 Patients with good bone quality and suitable anatomy are the best candidates for this type of prosthesis.
 A thorough preoperative evaluation and imaging techniques help to determine the correct indication.

-• Diagnostic Imaging: High-quality imaging techniques such as X-rays, CT scans, and MRI are crucial for accurately assessing the bone structure and anatomy of the hip joint.
+• Diagnostic imaging: High-quality imaging methods such as Röntgenaufnahmen, CT scans and MRIs are important to accurately assess the bone structure and anatomy of the Hüftgelenks.
 This information helps the surgeon plan the optimal positioning of the prosthesis.

-• Patient Education: A comprehensive education of the patient about the procedure, potential risks, and expected outcomes is crucial.
+• Patient education: A comprehensive education of the patient about the procedure, the possible risks and the expected outcomes is essential.
 The patient should be actively involved in the decision-making process and clarify all questions and concerns in advance.

 Surgical expertise